Anomalous resonance in Weyl semimetals: A holographic study of non-linear effects: Holographic setup

 where, up to constants, $p_1$ is the source $\Lambda$ of the scalar operator $\mathcal{O}$, $p_2$ is its expectation value $\langle \mathcal{O}\rangle$, $a_0$ is the external boundary gauge field, sourcing the boundary current encoded in $a_2$, and $f_2$ and $q_4$ determine the energy density and the pressure anisotropy respectively.
 For the expressions (\ref{exp_start}-\ref{exp_end}) we set the shift parameter $l$ of the radial shift freedom $u\rightarrow u/(1+l u)$ to zero.
 We choose a renormalization scheme such that the exact relations between the near boundary expansion coefficients $a_0$, $a_2$ and the boundary current $(J^2)^\mu$ is given by

 where $r_h$ is the radial position of the horizon.
+Note that we defined the covariant current in (\ref{cov_current}), as opposed to the consistent current (as done, e.g., in \cite{Landsteiner:2015lsa}).
+However, at late times, once sources corresponding to the electric pulse have been switched off, both consistent and covariant current are identical.
+All of our phenomenological analysis focuses on these late time modes.
 In order to be able to make contact with experimental results for Weyl semimetals in future, we will express our final results in section \ref{S:numerics} in more accessible units (i.e. either in units of the magnetic field $B$ or, for those runs with non-vanishing scalar source $\Lambda$, in units of $\Lambda$).